casper-network/cctl/README.md

 cctl
 ===============

-CLI application to work with a **local** casper-node network.
+Bash application to work with a **local** casper-node network.
 Stripped down sucessor to nctl.

 What is cctl ?
 --------------------------------------